 What Is Cold Email Outreach?

 The problem with cold emails is that it’s often done wrong, and looks spammy.
-Either written as a one to many email, too promotional, unpersonalized, or plain boring.
+Either written as one too many emails, too promotional, unpersonalized, or plain boring.
 And poor writing equals low conversion rates.

 What’s the difference between Cold Email and spam?